wowuz/FGA/README.md

 Unknown:
 - Almost no testing, anyway I like it and am using it

-Will be good if possible:
-- Since the ML ocr japanese accuracy is not good enough, it's also an option to send the screen shot directly to LLM api.
-I'm too poor to buy some token to test this.

 Any comment or contribution is welcome, if you are patient enough to read the shits I wrote.
 (They are actually mostly written by Gemini though)